 The Institutional Repository of the University of South Wales.

 The University of South Wales Research Explorer

-The University of South Wales Research Explorer is the public portal for USW’s institutional repository, which is part of Pure the new Comprehensive Research Information System (CRIS) at USW.
+The University of South Wales Research Explorer is the public portal for USW’s institutional repository, which is part of Pure, the Comprehensive Research Information System (CRIS), at USW.
 It is used to record and manage staff research details concerning research outputs, research profiles, projects, research activities, awards and impact.